daerup/PowerToys-Run-Huh/README.md

 Please ensure that your code adheres to the existing code style.
 Also, make sure to update the documentation as needed.

-Together, we can make PowerToys-Run-Spotify better!
+Together, we can make PowerToys-Run-Huh better!

 ## Development